ome/design/OME005/index.md

   needs to stack to cater for `SUBIFDS` containing `SUBIFDS`, i.e. a tree structure.

-Next, we can make individual readers implement `SubResolutionFormatWriter`.
+Next, we can make individual writers implement `SubResolutionFormatWriter`.
 Given the small number of writers, I would suggest converting the entire lot for ease of maintenance (writers don't need to use subresolutions if they implement the